siminpan/Qbone/README.md

 The `Qbone` package is a set of tools that enables efficient estimation of quantlets in quantile functional regression to analyze distributional data.
+This package can be used to analyze distributional data in broader applications such as climate change analysis, image recognition analysis, and personalized health data analysis, etc.

 ## Installation